Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 guarding the consolidated book, and eight threads per trial — so a passing test suite is not by itself evidence that any of it is race-free.
-CI therefore rebuilds the project and the tests under ThreadSanitizer, and separately under AddressSanitizer + UndefinedBehaviorSanitizer, runs the full suite under each, then runs the integrated eight-thread pipeline on top of that.
+CI therefore rebuilds the project and the tests under ThreadSanitizer, and separately under AddressSanitizer + UndefinedBehaviorSanitizer, and under each one runs the full suite, then a three-trial eight-thread pipeline, then both microbenchmarks.

-**The test suite and a full multi-venue run are clean under ThreadSanitizer — no data races and no lock-order inversions reported.** Both are also clean under ASan and UBSan, with leak detection enabled.
+**The test suite, a full multi-venue run, and both benchmarks are clean under ThreadSanitizer — no data races and no lock-order inversions reported.** All are also clean under ASan and UBSan, with leak detection enabled and `-fno-sanitize-recover=all`.

 ```bash
 cmake -S . -B build-tsan -DCMAKE_BUILD_TYPE=RelWithDebInfo \